Code-Institute-Submissions/ak2489-meta-human-hub2_SepResub/README.md

 - Django: Framework used to add structure to the platform.
 - Summernote: A WYSIWYG editor for posts.
 - Cloudinary: Used to manage to images and videos for the posts.
+- bootstrap: Used to assist with the responsivness and styling of the website.

 ## Testing